We recognise that restrictive practice may be one part of a broader positive behaviour support approach that people seeking support Hireup use.

-The Community Support Manager is the authorised person responsible for the management and implementation of restrictive management procedures.
+The Behaviour Support Lead is the authorised person responsible for the management and implementation of restrictive management procedures.

-The Community Support Manager will work with the Behaviour Support Practitioner and Behaviour Support Lead to ensure that behaviour support plans and restrictive practice plans are authorised and lodged with the appropriate authorities.
+The Behaviour Support Lead will work with the Behaviour Support Practitioner and Head of Complex Support to ensure that behaviour support plans and restrictive practice plans are authorised and lodged with the appropriate authorities.

-If an incident is reported in relation to restrictive practices, the Community Support Manager will report this to:
+When an incident is reported in relation to restrictive practices, the incident response team and the behaviour support team will report this to: